Nexmo/nexmo-rack/README.md

 ## Installation and Usage

 The verify signature middleware can be used standalone or integrated into a Ruby application.
-The middleware will return `true` if the signature is valid, or `false` if it is not.
+The middleware will return a `403` HTTP status code if the signature is not valid, and will continue the application if it is valid.

 ### As a standalone application